 And with that, we will have all the name of the tables as you can see in the following image.

 Next, we will dump the columns of the tables with the following command :

 sqlmap –r /root/Desktop/sea.txt –D seattle –T tblMembers –columns

-The execution of the above command will show the table names as following :
+The execution of the above command will show the table names as follows:

-Now in the table names there is a table password.
+Now in the table names, there is a table password.
 Now we already have the username of the admin and we just want the password.
-So now we will dump the contents of password table.
+So now we will dump the contents of the password table.

 sqlmap –r /root/Desktop/sea.txt –D seattle –T tblmembers –C password –dump

 And voila!
 We have the password i.e. Assasin1

 Now in the browser, go to my account tab and there you will find a login portal.
 Give the username and password of the admin and click on Login.